InshaadMerchant/InshaadMerchant/README.md

+###
-### 👋 Hi, This is Inshaad Merchant
+•	👋 Hi, I’m Inshaad Merchant
-       Junior at The University of Texas at Arlington
+•	Junior at The University of Texas at Arlington

 <!--
 **InshaadMerchant/InshaadMerchant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.